 I have a hunch that its thermal capacity would max out at some point, leaving me with a cold neck and the potential for a downward slide into hypothermia.

 One more little thing: if you're a "mature" hiker, too, the advertising copy on the website may be just a tad off-putting.

 But I think you'll have fun choosing just the right color and pattern to express your unique hiking personality.

 And get this!

 They even have a traditional hiking bandanna print!!

-Let me know if you have an opinion on this "tradition versus innovation" hiking bandannas (or bandanas, if you prefer) topic by using the contact form below.
+Let me know if you have an opinion on this "tradition versus innovation" hiking bandannas (or bandanas, if you prefer) topic.

 It's always great to hear from a variety of hikers, and I love to pass along what I learn from you!